Does Your Child Have ADHD?

-Your child often exhibits rambunctious, restless behavior that sometimes includes anxiety, aggressiveness, and inability to concentrate.
+This might describe your child if they have symptoms of ADHD.
+She or he often exhibits rambunctious, restless behavior that sometimes includes anxiety, aggressiveness, and inability to concentrate.

-His teacher requests a conference.
-When you meet up, she mentions your child often gets distracted, says he needs frequent reminders to finish his homework, and interrupts other classmates.
-She even calls him hyperactive.
+Her or his teacher requests a conference.
+When you meet up, she or he mentions your child often gets distracted, says she or he needs frequent reminders to finish her or his homework, and interrupts other classmates.
+She or he even calls him hyperactive.

 What is ADHD?